 The researchers will use these findings to create more accurate vegetation models.
 This will be used by governments to predict how vegetation will change locally and globally under climate change, and to plan for adaptation.

 “The conventional explanation was that water availability and overheating were the two major limits to leaf size.
 But the data didn’t fit,” says Wright.
 “For example the tropics are both wet and hot, and leaves in cooler parts of the world are unlikely to overheat.”

 “Our team worked both ends of the problem – observation and theory,” he says.
 “We used big data – measurements made on tens of thousands of leaves.
 By sampling across all continents, climate zones and plant types we were able to show that simple ‘rules’ seemingly operate across the world’s plant species, rules that were not apparent from previous, more limited analyses.”

 Jacobs contributed an extensive leaf database she compiled about 20 years ago, funded by a National Science Foundation grant.
 She analyzed the leaf characteristics of 880 species of modern tropical African plants, which occurred in various combinations among 30 plant communities.
 Jacobs measured leaves of the plant specimens at the Missouri Botanical Garden Herbarium, one of the largest archives of pressed dried plant specimens from around the world.

 She looked at all aspects of leaf shape and climate, ranging from seasonal and annual rainfall and temperature for each locale, as well as leaf shape, size, tip, base, among others.
 Using statistical analyses to plot the variables, she found the most prominent relationship between leaf shape and climate was that size increases with rainfall amount.
 Wet sites had species with larger leaves than dry sites.

 Her Africa database was added to those of many other scientists who have compiled similar data for other localities around the world.

-— Margaret Allen
+— Written by Margaret Allen

 > Read the full story from the SMU Research blog